That everything gets exaggerated is typical for any story.... All the greatest events are obscure

 There is a difference between what ancient people could have done (what they plausibly had the means to do) and what they actually did (what the available research paradigms were, and which paradigms were most widely preferred by the relevant social groups).
 For example, prospective converts in the 1st century couldn't check newspapers, because they didn't yet exist.[4]
 Conversely, though they could have confirmed miraculous powers using double-blinded placebo studies (the means to do this were certainly available), such a research paradigm did not exist and thus was not conceptually available to them.
 Therefore, we can be certain neither was done.
 And this makes an enormous impact on how we interpret ancient claims, in comparison with modern claims.

-For that reason we cannot rest any argument on what "we" think "they" would have done.
+For that reason we cannot rest any argument on what “we” think “they” would have done.
 Rather, we must examine the evidence for what they actually did.
-And we have no evidence that any Christian in the first hundred years did anything like what Holding expects, as far as "checking the facts" is concerned.
+And we have no evidence that any Christian in the first hundred years did anything like what Holding expects, as far as “checking the facts” is concerned.
 So he cannot claim they did do such things when there is no evidence of it.
 Moreover, when we look at the evidence of what they actually did do, we find essentially the opposite of what Holding claims (as we shall see in Chapter 13).
 Again, we must not fall into another hasty generalization here.
 What Greco-Roman writers did cannot be used as evidence of what all ancient Greeks and Romans did, much less those who became Christians in the first century.
 For the literate and scholarly elite belonged to a tiny and unrepresentative segment of the population.
-Even writers (many of whom were hardly skeptical or rigorous investigators) represent less than one thousandth of one percent of the population
+Even writers (many of whom were hardly skeptical or rigorous investigators) represent less than one thousandth of one percent of the populationroughly 1 in half a million people.[7]

 An analogy can be drawn from ancient astronomy: the real cause of eclipses was well-known and thoroughly understood among the scholarly elite of the Roman period.
 The Emperor Claudius even had this cause described in a public inscription in order to fend off superstition among the masses.
 And there are many examples where those in-the-know were able to educate an ignorant public on appropriate occasions.
 So to discover the true cause of eclipses (lunar and solar) was relatively easy for anyone who cared to ask.
 Any library, any elite scholar, and at least one known public inscription would have provided the answer.
 It was as easily ascertained as any specialized historical fact (such as who held a particular office at a particular place and time).
 Yet a large portion of the populace never bothered to check, but simply continued believing the myth that eclipses were the work of magic or gods.[9]